proximax-storage/xpx-testnet-chain-onboarding/docker-method/README.md

 $ sudo systemctl enable sirius-chain-testnet
 ```

-If the Docker container isn't running yet, you can start the conatiner using this command:
+If the Docker container isn't running yet, you can start the container using this command:
 ```
 $ sudo systemctl start sirius-chain-testnet
 ```